thomasaustin/kirim/README.md

 1. Install this extension from the Visual Studio Code Marketplace.
 2. Create a folder containing your HTML email and open it in the editor.
 3. With your HTML email active, open the command palette `Ctrl-Shift-P` (Windows/Linux) or `Cmd-Shift-P` (macOS) and search 'Kirim'.
-4. Select 'Kirim: Load Config' to generate the configuration file which will be used to contain your API key and basic email details for sending.
+4. Click 'Kirim: Load Config' and select 'Default' to generate a configuration file which will be used to contain your api key and basic email details for sending.
-5. Fill out the details in the config template placed at the top of your html (see example below).
+5. Fill out the details in the config template placed at the top of your HTML email (see example below).
 ~~~~
 name: Test Team
 key: xxxx